maxxiimo/the-front-end-manifesto/chp13-embellishments.md

 The Power of CSS
 ----------------

 Adobe Photoshop is a graphic designers design tool.
-CSS and your browser are a front-end developers design tools.
-With CSS you can do almost anything for just a few short years ago  belong squarely in the realm of Photoshop design work.
+CSS and a browser are a front-end developers design tools.
+With CSS you can do almost anything that just a few short years ago belonged squarely in the realm of Photoshop design work.

 ### Gradients